Frequently Asked Questions

 18. What happens to my transcript request if I do not pay the deposit to the Court Reporter or OTP on time?

 No transcript will be prepared without receiving the deposit.
-If your transcript was for an appeal, the Law Court will be notified that no payment was received and the Office of transcript Production will not be providing a transcript.
+If your transcript was for an appeal, the Law Court will be notified that no payment was received and the Office of Transcript Operations and Projects will not be providing a transcript.

 19. I want to get a copy of a transcript that has already been transcribed.
 How do I do that?

-If the original transcript was previously filed and electronically recorded, you may get a copy directly from the Office of Transcript Production at .50 cents per page.
+If the original transcript was previously filed and electronically recorded, you may get a copy directly from the Office of Transcript Operations and Projects at .50 cents per page.
 If a Court Reporter recorded the case, contact the clerk’s office where the case was heard.
 The information will be sent directly to the Court Reporter.
 Once payment is received, the transcript will be released.

 20. Can I get a transcript of just a certain person’s testimony from a hearing?